impredicative/irc-rss-feed-bot/README.md

 These are optional and are independent of each other:
 * **`alerts/empty`**: If `true`, an alert is sent if the feed has no entries.
 If `false`, such an alert is not sent.
 Its default value is `true`.
 * **`alerts/read`**: If `true`, an alert is sent if an error occurs three or more consecutive times when reading or processing the feed.
 If `false`, such an alert is not sent.
 Its default value is `true`.
-* **`blacklist/category`**: This is a list of regular expression patterns that result in an entry being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the entry.
+* **`blacklist/category`**: This is an arbitrarily nested dictionary or list or their mix of regular expression patterns that result in an entry being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the entry.
+The nesting permits lists to be creatively reused between feeds via YAML anchors and references.
-* **`blacklist/title`**: This is a list of regular expression patterns that result in an entry being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
+* **`blacklist/title`**: This is an arbitrarily nested dictionary or list or their mix of regular expression patterns that result in an entry being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
+The nesting permits lists to be creatively reused between feeds via YAML anchors and references.
 * **`blacklist/url`**: Similar to `blacklist/title`.
 * **`dedup`**: This indicates how to deduplicate posts for the feed, thereby preventing them from being reposted.
 The default value is `channel` (per-channel), and an alternate possible value is `feed` (per-feed per-channel).